pinglamb/math/numbers-and-sets/combinations.md

 >
 > *Proof.*{: .prf}
 >
-> The L.H.S can be expressed as
+> The L.H.S. can be expressed as
 >
 > $$
   (x + y)^n = (x + y)(x + y)...(x + y)